530 to 900 AT: The Sundering

 531 AT (2500 c.e.)

-541-542 - Violence erupts on and around Mars as the nanoswarms wreck the terraforming and kill over 50% of the population.
+542 - Violence erupts on and around Mars as the bots of the Nanoswarms wreck the terraforming and kill over 50% of the population.
 De-orbited satellites and redirected terraforming comets cause serious geological damage.

-544 - The Caracas Treaty Organisation is formed by a powerful alliance of Orbital, EU and Net-corporate interests to enforce the Caracas Treaty.
-Over the next 50 years the Treaty Org persuades, coerces or invades regions in order to bring nanotechnology under control.
+544 - The Caracas Treaty Organisation is formed by a powerful alliance of Orbital, European Federation and Net-corporate interests to enforce the Caracas Treaty.
+Over the next 50 years the Treaty Org persuades, coerces or invades regions in order to bring dangerous technologies under control.

-The Seeded RAIR interstellar craft, the Bismillah, allows several thousand vitrified colonists to escape to Epsilon Eridani, in what later became the Eridanus League.
-However this nearby system is soon crowded with refugees from Earth.
+544 - The interstellar craft Bismillah allows several thousand vitrified colonists to escape to Epsilon Eridani, where they will eventually establish the Eridanus League.
+Like other favourable locations, this nearby system is soon 'crowded' with refugees from Earth due to the often oversized territorial claims of the earliest arrivals.

 550 AT (2520 c.e.)

-Several cyborg communities escape into the Oort cloud from the nanoplagues.
-Gradually they develop their own culture, the Backgrounder Culture, and spread through the vastnesses of space.
+Several cyborg communities escape into the Oort Cloud.
+Gradually they develop the distinctive range of Backgrounder cultures as they continue to and spread across the outer reaches of Solsys.

 550 - Best Friend of Man League established for the protection of baseline and provolved canines in the current crisis (more here).